Valentino Vermeulen

-Valentino Vermeulen (born 20 July 2001) is a Dutch footballer who plays as a defender for Willem II.
+Valentino Vermeulen (born 20 July 2001) is a Dutch professional footballer who most recently played as a right-back for Lithuanian Džiugas Club.

 Club career

 On 1 June 2022, it was announced that Vermeulen was joining Borussia Dortmund for the 2022–23 season.
 Borussia clarified in their announcement that he is assigned to Borussia Dortmund II.

 On 13 January 2023, Vermeulen returned to Willem II, the club that he played for as a junior, on a 2.5-year contract.
+On 7 December 2024, Willem II and Valentino Vermeulen mutually agreed to terminate his contract, following his demotion to the U21 squad earlier that season.